Shrinkwrap Recipes

 runtime.

-Shrinkwrap expects both the FVP binary (e.g. FVP_Base_RevC-2xAEMvA) and its plugins (e.g. ScalableVectorExtension.so) to be on your path.
-The example below shows downloading and untaring the FVP and adding the required directories to the PATH.
+Shrinkwrap expects the FVP binary (e.g. FVP_Base_RevC-2xAEMvA) to be on your path.
+The example below shows downloading and untaring the FVP and adding the required directory to the PATH.

 wget -q -O FVP_Base_RevC-2xAEMvA_11.18_16_Linux64.tgz https://developer.arm.com/-/media/Files/downloads/ecosystem-models/FVP_Base_RevC-2xAEMvA_11.18_16_Linux64.tgz